 5. Get Required Business Permits and Licenses

 Even as a small business owner, you’re subject to some of the laws and regulations that apply to large corporations.
 These include advertising, marketing, finance, intellectual property, and privacy laws.
+For companies that have employees, there are additional state and federal regulations that may need to be followed situationally.
 Review and understand which of these laws may apply to your business.

 The decision to start your own business as an independent professional means that you are responsible for ensuring the legal and financial wellbeing of your consultancy.
 Remember that you are your business—if any legal or financial problems arise that affect your company, they will also affect you directly.
 It’s important to protect your business against the risk of liability losses not just because many clients will require you to have these insurances, but it also to protect yourself and your future security.

 Of course, the types of insurance that are right for your business will vary greatly and depend on your industry, the size of your business, and the type of clients you work with, among other factors.
 Here are a few common types of business insurance that many independent contractors carry: